elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 -   __F07 Book a hike__

     In order to book a hike a user must be signed in.
 A hike can be booked from it's Hike Detail page.
 The user selects a hike date/time from the drop-down list of scheduled hikes and can choose a number 1 to 5 to indicate how many people they want included on their booking.
-Then the user clicks on the Book button to complete the booking and be re-directed to their My Bookings page to see all of their upcoming and past bookings.
+Then the user clicks on the Book button to complete the booking and get re-directed to their My Bookings page to see all of their upcoming and past bookings.

     The list of scheduled hikes drop-down on the Hike Detail page will only show hikes in the future, not any with dates in the past.
 If no future dates/times are scheduled for a hike then the list is empty and the Book button is deactivated.

     All of the users booked hikes will appear on their My Bookings page - even if not yet confirmed/approved - this allows the user to see if their booking request has been accepted or not.
 Bookings need to be confirmed by admin to ensure that a hike is not over booked.

-    To approve bookings the admin user logs in to the admin pages, selects the booking(s) to be approved, chooses the 'Approve Bookings' action from the drop-down menu and clicks 'Go'.
+    To approve bookings the admin user logs in to the admin pages, opens the Bookings table, selects the booking(s) to be approved, chooses the 'Approve Bookings' action from the drop-down menu and clicks 'Go'.
 Alternatively, they can be approved one at a time by clicking on the booking row to open it, updating the value in the approved field and saving the update.

     ![Book Hike](documentation/supp-images/f07-book-hike.png)